JohnBlakely/get_Lambda/README_Astro528.md

 - History

 # The Atomic Dark Matter Model #
+## The Model ##
-In the Atomic Dark Matter Model (aDM), some fraction of dark model is made up of a heavy dark particle, a ``dark proton''
+In the Atomic Dark Matter Model (aDM), some fraction of dark model is made up of a heavy dark particle, a "dark proton", and a lighter dark particle, a "dark electron".
+These two particles interact via a dark gauge boson, a "dark photon", at a strength governed by a dark fine structure constant.